-- Periodic cleaning and maintenance (as needed) on the following Storm Drain System: - o 70 linear feet of 66 inch storm drain; - o 550 linear feet of 48 inch storm drain: - o 1.580 linear feet of 30 inch storm drain: - o 850 linear feet of 24 inch storm drain; - o 1,710 linear feet of 18 inch storm drain; - o 510 linear feet of 12 inch storm drain: - o 360 linear feet of 66 inch horizontal drain - o 22 storm drain manholes; - o 2 horizontal drain manholes: - Periodic cleaning and maintenance of 28 catch basins; - Maintain 10,600 linear feet of curb and gutter as related to the continued functionality of the storm drain system; - Periodic street sweeping to prevent build up of silt and other damaging materials to the storm drain system.
-All debris is contained and hauled off the site with containment bins:
+- Periodic cleaning and maintenance (as needed) on the following Storm Drain System: - o 70 linear feet of 66 inch storm drain; - o 550 linear feet of 48 inch storm drain; - o 1,580 linear feet of 30 inch storm drain; - o 850 linear feet of 24 inch storm drain; - o 1,710 linear feet of 18 inch storm drain; - o 510 linear feet of 12 inch storm drain; - o 360 linear feet of 66 inch horizontal drain - o 22 storm drain manholes; - o 2 horizontal drain manholes; - · Periodic cleaning and maintenance of 28 catch basins; - Maintain 10,600 linear feet of curb and gutter as related to the continued functionality of the storm drain system; - Periodic street sweeping to prevent build up of silt and other damaging materials to the storm drain system.
+All debris is contained and hauled off the site with containment bins;

 The method of apportionment described in this report for allocation of special benefit assessments utilizes commonly accepted engineering practices.
 The formula used for calculating assessments for the district reflects the composition of the parcels and improvements provided to fairly apportion the costs based on special benefits to each parcel.
-Furthermore, pursuant to the Constitution Article XIIID Section 4, a parcel's assessment may not exceed the reasonable cost of the proportional special benefit conferred on that parcel and a parcel may only be assessed for special benefits received.
+Furthermore, pursuant to the Constitution Article XIIID Section 4, a parcel's assessment may not exceed the reasonable cost of the proportional special benefit received.